 I know many people who use a budget and fail miserably at it.

-I don’t like to give the impression that just because you use a budget you’re safe from the debt devil.
+I’m not particularly eager to give the impression that just because you use a budget, you’re safe from debt.

-You have to put in time in order for a budget to work and help you to pay down your debts and ultimately build wealth.
+You have to put in time for a budget to work and help you pay down your debts and ultimately build wealth.

-If you aren’t earning enough money and not able to pay your gas bill each money you must find an alternate income stream.
+If you aren’t earning enough money and cannot pay your gas bill each time, you must find an alternate income stream.

 Related: CBB 10 Step Mini Budgeting Series (Plus Free Budget Download)

-Just after we got married we still had a van payment that was costing us just under $500 a month.
+After getting married, we still had a van payment costing us just under $500 a month.

-Any time we had a debt we paid it off the same month and have continued to do so ever since.
+Whenever we had a debt, we paid it off the same month and have continued doing so ever since.

-If you spend what you can afford and pay your credit card monthly you should avoid being stuck in the debt trap.
+If you spend what you can afford and pay your credit card monthly, you should avoid the debt trap.

 Keep up with your emergency savings account so you can build 6-12 months of savings for those times you are in need.

-It shouldn’t have to fund your credit card either unless it was a major expense that needed to be done as a roof caved in.
+It shouldn’t have to fund your credit card either unless it was a significant expense that needed to be done as a roof caved in.

-We didn’t actually downsize our home rather we bought a house that we could afford a mortgage on one income only.
+We didn’t downsize our home, instead, we bought a house that we could afford a mortgage on one income.

-Many of you who are using both your incomes to pay your mortgage and expenses might struggle if one of you were to lose your job.
+Many people using both their incomes to pay their mortgage and expenses might struggle if one of them were to lose their job.

 If you look around where you live now and realize that you don’t use the space you are paying for as much as you thought, downsize.

-Find a home that will cost you less in the long run and where you will utilize all of the areas you pay for.
+Find a home that will cost you less in the long run and where you will utilize all of the areas you pay.